BAE Systems is a significant partner to the governments of both the UK and Australia in the defence, aerospace and security sector.

-BAE Systems is a significant partner to the governments of both the UK and Australia in the defence, aerospace and security sector.
-The company has a global skilled workforce of around 89,000.
+BAE Systems has a global skilled workforce of around 89,000.
 It employs over 35,000 people in the UK and 5,000 in Australia.
 These people produce and support some of the world’s most advanced technologies, including the:

 BAE Systems’ advanced capabilities and technologies protect people, national security and keep critical information and infrastructure secure.
 These critical programs benefit from technology, skills and knowledge transfer between the UK and Australia.
 They also support supply chain collaboration between the two nations.

 For example, BAE Systems has supported 9 Australian companies to export over A$6 million in products, services and materials into the UK’s Type 26, Queen Elizabeth-class aircraft carrier and submarine programs.

 BAE Systems is supportive of an enhanced bilateral trade and investment relationship between the UK and Australia.
 It welcomes the opportunities that the FTA will afford for greater collaboration on new technologies, innovation, and research and development.